connexcs/docs/docs/class5/connexml.md

 An existing call is transferred to a different destination using the `Dial` verb.

  `Dial` will end this call if:

-* The called person does not answer.
+1. The called person doesn't answer.
-* The number is invalid.
+2. The number is invalid.
-* ConnexCS receives a busy signal.
+3. ConnexCS receives a busy signal.

 !!! example
     ```xml